Environmental Justice: Cleaning up the former Hudepohl Brewery

 By the time the EPA was finished in Summer 2018, it removed 4,450 tons of asbestos containing material, covering ¾ of an acre, and 10,375 tons of debris.

-Throughout, the Redevelopment Authority was required to meet with the EPA to ensure protocol compliance, and also regularly updated adjacent property owners on progress.
+Throughout, The Port was required to meet with the EPA to ensure protocol compliance, and also regularly updated adjacent property owners on progress.

-When the EPA’s work is done, the Redevelopment Authority will oversee demolition and clearing of the remaining buildings.
+When the EPA’s work is done, The Port will oversee demolition and clearing of the remaining buildings.
 This will include the historic smoke stack that many in the city hoped could be preserved, but the cost of doing so far exceeded project budgets.